RU09342/lab-2-blinking-leds-Delengowski/Simple Blink/README.md

+#Lab 2 Simple Blink Read Me

+## goals
+To drive an LED on each of the boards.
+## Code
+To program the boards to blink an LED, the pins which represent the LEDs must be set to output mode.
+This is done by performing a logical OR with the pin in question.
+For example on the FR6989, one of the LEDs is PORT 1.0.
+So to set this port to output mode, one would type "P1DIR |= BIT0;".
+What this does is OR the current value of the Port 1 Direction register with the value "00000001".
+The reason for the OR is that it will not change the values of the other bits, it only gurantees that BIT0 becomes a 1.

+After the direction of the port is set, a forever loop is used to toggle the LED on and off, using a nested do while loop to cause delays(these delays control the frequency of the LED).
+To toggle the LED on and off, the XOR operator must be used.
+This is required because of the definition of XOR.
+It is best explained with the phrase "either or but neither both".
+If you XOR two values, as long as one of the is a 1 but not both of them, the resultant is a logical one.
+If both operands are the same, then the resultant is a 0.
+To toggle the LED of P1.0 on the FR6989, one would type "P1OUT ^= BIT0;".
+This causes the values of the port 1 output register to be XOR'd with 00000001, if the current value in the P1OUT register is 01000001 then the output will be 01000000.
+Or if the current value of the P1 output register was 11111110 and XOR'd with 00000001 then the resultant is 11111111.

+## original
 # Simple Blink
 For starters, you will need to blink one of the on-board LED's at a particular rate.
 It is up to you to determine what rate you want to blink it at, however it has to be symmetrical (50% Duty Cycle), meaning equal times on and off.
 You should attempt multiple different speeds before moving on to the next part of the lab.